Flora Mitchell: Artistic career

-In later life, Mitchell produced hundreds of sketches of the streets and buildings of Dublin, many of which are now in the possession of the National Gallery of Ireland (NGI).
+Vanishing Dublin

 Fifty finished ink and watercolour drawings were used to illustrate her book Vanishing Dublin (1966).
 The images represent a Dublin that no longer exists, as many of the buildings depicted have since been demolished, which was her motivation for recording these streets and buildings.
-The book is a valuable collector's item as the original plates were destroyed after the book was published.
-Her work has been placed within the tradition of recording the streetscapes of Dublin beginning with James Malton, and was compared with her contemporary, Harry Kernoff.
+The book is a valuable collector's item as the original plates were destroyed after the book was published, and many of the books have now been split up with their pages sold separately as prints.
+Her work has been placed within the tradition of recording the streetscapes of Dublin, beginning with James Malton's Views of Dublin, and was compared with paintings by her contemporary, Harry Kernoff.

-The NGI held an exhibition of her work, "Flora Mitchell, views of Dublin", in 1999.
+The National Gallery of Ireland held an exhibition of her work, "Flora Mitchell, views of Dublin", in 1999.